Abdelhadi92/sitech-django-inits/README.md

 ## Usage

- - Go to the root of the project and create new directory called "__environments__".
+ - Go to the root of your project and create new directory called "__environments__".

  - In "__environments_" directory  create new file called "**\_\_init\_\_.py**".